 ‘Totems of Hope’ was funded by an Arts Council England ‘Developing your Creative Practice’ award in 2021.

-The work functions as an installation of seven 1m x 1.5m textile banners symbolic of a ‘resurrection of the creative spirit’: a force for hope and unity in an increasingly fractured world.
+The work functions as an installation of seven 1m x 1.5m textile banners, they symbolise a resurrection of the creative spirit; they are ‘guardians’, a force for hope and unity in an increasingly fractured world.

 Sacred banners have long been used as a symbolic tool to communicate the spiritual realm and to celebrate revival and regeneration.
 I visualise them imparting a grandiose impact in heritage spaces.